JPortilloHub/miningAgent/README.md

 ### Files
 Insurance_Verification_Agent.ipynb contains the code which create the agent, its tools and the interaction with the users

+Process_Mining.ipynb contains the code which process the agent logs and draw the workflow the agent followed with its respective variants

 Patient.csv and Patient.xlsx contain the list of 50 different policyholders